harshitbehl/ownr-harshitbehl/README.md

   - SVG Illustration animation on first render.
   - A delayed animated attention grabbing button, which will guide towards the carousel section.
   - SVG waves section divider for modern look and feel.
-- Carousel section with background inspired from build with assembly's website.
+- Carousel section with background inspired from ownr's website.
   - Modern & attractive carousel design.
   - Carousel is interactive and images are rendered based on the selected filter options.
   - Select all available options to display combination of those options in random order.